snipem/simulator_autostart/README.md

 The program logs its activity, showing which processes were detected and whether an application was started or skipped due to already running.

 ## Notes
-- Ensure the paths in `config.ini` are correct.
+- Ensure the paths in `config.yaml` are correct.
+- Programs are listed as YAML arrays using the `-` syntax.
+- Lines starting with `#` are treated as comments and ignored.
+- Individual programs can be commented out by adding `#` at the beginning of the line.
+- No need to escape backslashes in Windows paths (unlike other formats).
-- If you modify `config.ini`, restart the program for changes to take effect.
+- If you modify `config.yaml`, restart the program for changes to take effect.
 - The tool runs continuously in the background, checking every second for process changes.

 Enjoy your automated Simulator setup!